ayaanmustafa/7x7_tic-tac-toe_image_gatherer/README.md

 double click clears the cell

-press take button to save
+press "take" button to save